-How to diagnose asthma is a matter of considerable current controversy.
-Significant concerns have been raised about overdiagnosis - although late diagnosis is still a problem also.
-The well-established BTS/SIGN guideline, updated in 2016, contains a comprehensive discussion of the approach to diagnosis and recommends spirometry as the preferred test of airways obstruction.
-A draft NICE guideline on diagnosis and monitoring of asthma, whose publication is currently paused, has suggested a different approach involving FeNO in addition to spirometry for (nearly) all.
+Asthma diagnosis is difficult, and a matter of controversy.
+There are concerns about over-diagnosis - although delayed diagnosis is also still a problem.
+The well established BTS/SIGN guideline, updated in 2019, contains a comprehensive discussion of the approach to diagnosis and recommends spirometry as the preferred test of airways obstruction.3 The much criticised NICE guideline on diagnosis and monitoring of asthma2 suggests a different approach involving measurement of FeNO in addition to spirometry for (nearly) all.
+This was impracticable even before the pandemic.
 Both guidelines retain a place for peak flow measurements but relegate these to a subsidiary role.
 However, spirometry is very often normal in suspected asthma in primary care.
-The quality of spirometry in primary care is variable and there is a substantial training need if quality assured diagnostic spirometry is to be easily available to all - a highly desirable aim.
-Peak flow monitoring - cheap, (relatively) simple and easily repeatable - should retain an important role in the diagnosis of asthma and all primary healthcare professionals should know how to teach and use this.
+The quality of full diagnostic spirometry in primary care is variable and there is a substantial training need if it is to be easily available to all - a highly desirable aim.
+Issues of training and of the availability of quality assured spirometry have prompted the development of community diagnostic hubs for the provision of this and other diagnostic services, but this is work in progress and such hubs are not yet available in many areas, while waiting times for secondary care services are long.

+Peak flow monitoring - cheap, (relatively) simple and easily repeatable - and microspirometry - should both play an important role in respiratory diagnosis.
+Their importance is increased in the circumstances of the ongoing pandemic of COVID-19.
+All primary health care professionals involved in respiratory care should know how to teach their use and interpret their results.